Get Out and Get Social

 Working from home poses different challenges to different personality types.
-As a card-carrying introvert, I could go months without communicating with coworkers beyond e-mail and IM.
+Introverted types could go months without communicating with co-workers beyond email and Slack.
 But if you are a social butterfly, you might find that you miss the face-to-face feedback and water cooler conversation of office life.
 To avoid feeling isolated and stifled, you need to devise strategies to get your social fix away from the office.

-The technological reality is that you can continue to communicate with the standard office tools — e-mail, IM, phone and videoconferencing — from home.
-But if you really miss the personal interaction, try to schedule a lunch or two a week with a work colleague or another work-from-home friend.
+The technological reality is that you can continue to communicate with the standard office tools — email, Skype, phone and videoconferencing — from home.
+But if you really miss the personal interaction and you don't need to be home all the time, try to schedule a lunch or two a week with a work colleague or another work-from-home friend.

-There are also organizations in most major cities that offer shared office space for rent.
-It's called co-working and you buy a membership on a monthly or weekly basis.
-Co-working "spaces" (they're always called "spaces") market themselves as collaborative cafes for independent workers who don't like the isolation of working from home.
-At the very least, co-working is a good option if you need access to fax machines, copiers and other equipment you may not have at home.
+There are also organizations in most major cities that offer shared office space for rent on a monthly or weekly basis.
+Coworking spaces can be a good option if you need access to fax machines, copiers and other equipment you may not have at home.
 Even a coffee machine.